Monday, July 14, 2008 Australia , Business , Entrepreneur , Innovation , Interview , Online , Service , Startup , Technology , Tools , Web

 1-2 years established 1998.

-• What services it provides it for consumer or customers?
+• What services it provides for consumers or customers?

-Streaming surf cams/Surf Reports/ Swell Forecasting/ Surf news/Mobile phone data/ iPTV
+Streaming surf cams/Surf Reports/ Swell Forecasting/ Surf news/Mobile phone data/ IPTV

-• What type of customers were are targeting?
+• What type of customers are targeting?

 450k Uvs/month